whalebone/wb-docs/en/local_resolver.rst

 The actions of upgrade and create use the docker-compose template present in the agent container to create/upgrade the desired container.
 This template is mounted in the volume **/etc/whalebone/agent** if the user decides to change it.
 However this change needs to be done also to the template present at **portal.whalebone.io**, if not than the local changes will be overwritten from the cloud during next upgrade.

 The bash script should be invoked like this: **./cli.sh action param1 param2 param3**.
 Action is the action name and parameters are the action parameters.
 Only actions for container stop, remove and upgrade use these and specify what containers should be affected by the respective action.

+The agent's default option is to execute given actions immediately.
+It is however possible to enable persistence of requests in order to confirm their execution.
+This gives the user control over when and what gets executed.
+To enable the persistence of requests set env variable **CONFIRMATION_REQUIRED** to **true**.
+To list changes the request introduces the cli option **list** option should be used.
+To execute the request use cli option **run**.
+There can only be one persisted request.
+If a new request comes while some request is persisted it will be overwritten.
+To delete waiting request use cli option **delete_request**.
+The actions that can be persisted are: **upgrade**, **create** and **suicide**.

 Knot Resolver - Tips & Tricks